• Go to app

 Upon arrival, you may need to show a return ticket or an onward travel ticket to prove you'll leave Indonesia before your visa expires.
 This helps immigration officials make sure that tourists aren't planning to overstay their visas.

 Klook Tip: Although travel insurance isn’t required for entry, it is strongly advised that you get one for safety.
-As much as possible, look for travel insurance that covers overseas medical costs, lost baggage, and stolen items.
+As much as possible, look for a travel insurance that covers overseas medical costs, lost baggage, and stolen items.
 Its also good to check whether your policy covers activities like hiking, scuba diving, and driving.
 This way, you can feel secure when trying out new activities in Bali.

 What to expect upon arrival in Bali?